iai-group/DBpedia-Entity/README.md

 # DBpedia-entity

-DBpedia-entity is a standard test collection for entity search, which has been is first released as  *(DBpedia-entity v1)* [1], and is further updated as *(DBpedia-entity v2)* in:
+DBpedia-entity is a standard test collection for entity search, which has been first released as  *DBpedia-entity v1* [1], and is further updated as *DBpedia-entity v2* [2].
+This repository contains this collection, baseline runs, and other details about the DBpedia dump and index.

-`Faegheh Hasibi, Fedor Nikolaev, Chenyan Xiong, Krisztian Balog, Kotov Alexander, Svein Erik Bratsberg, and Jamie Callan.
-2017.
-DBpedia-Entity v2: A Test Collection for Entity Search.
-In Proceedings of the 40th international ACM SIGIR conference on Research and development in Information Retrieval (SIGIR ’17).`

-This repository contains this collection, baseline runs, and other details about the DBpedia dump and indexing.

 ## Queries

 The collection consists of a set of heterogeneous entity-bearing queries, categorized into four groups:

-- `SemSearch_ES`: Named named entity queries; e.g., "brooklyn bridge" or "08 toyota tundra."
+- `SemSearch_ES`: Named entity queries; e.g., "brooklyn bridge" or "08 toyota tundra."
-- `INEX-LD`: IR-style keyword queries; e.g., “electronic music genres".
+- `INEX-LD`: IR-style keyword queries; e.g., "electronic music genres".
-- `ListSearch`: Queries that seek a particular list of entities, e.g., “Professional sports teams in Philadelphia”.
 - `QALD2`: Natural language questions; e.g., "Who is the mayor of Berlin?"
+- `ListSearch`: Queries that seek a particular list of entities; e.g., "Professional sports teams in Philadelphia".

 The queries of the first 3 categories are prefixed with their group name.
 The rest of the queries are categorized as *ListSearch* queries.